 Negotiation or court advocacy must be based on correct valuation to protect the financial interests of involved spouses.

-It is important for firefighters and police officers and their spouses to each seek out legal counsel with extensive experience dividing public pensions in divorce, as the situations can be unique and complex.
+The situations can be unique and complex.
+It is important for firefighters and police officers and their spouses to seek legal counsel with experience dividing public pensions.